Saturday, 9 May 2026

 Row1- Right side facing you the back panel of hexagon, into corner middle space

-space of corner, turn.
+space of corner, fasten off

 in the first piece of hexagon back panel.
+Fasten off

 Joining the Two Halves.